smartfog/fogflow/doc/en/source/https.rst

 Chanage the following things in configuration file:

-* Change the oauth_config.js and add IdM IP, Application name, redirect_url and Url for the application that is need to be registered.
+* Change the oauth_config.js and add IdM IP, Edge IP which is needed to fetch configuration settings  for PEP Proxy.

 **Start Edge node components**